IgorCamposRatao/IgorCamposRatao/README.md

 ### Seja Bem-Vindo 👋
-My name is Igor i hope you enjoy your stay
+My name is Igor and i hope you enjoy your stay

 <div align="center">
   <a href="https://www.linkedin.com/in/igor-campos-ratao/" target="_blank">